Updated 6/28/21 @ 3:15 p.m.

 Staff and Faculty Guidance

 Employees are encouraged to use telephone and video conferencing instead of face-to-face meetings as much as possible during this time.
-We encourage employees to postpone all non-essential campus meetings that may or may not include external guests, vendors and business partners.
 ITS support services are available to employees who need assistance with setting up remote meetings, interviews and any additional technology resources to aid in safe continuation of daily operations.

 More information on the coronavirus (COVID-19)